-- Offering to call back in case of disconnection.
+- Offering to call back in case of disconnection

-- Understanding customer queries clearly.
+- Understanding customer queries clearly

-- Avoiding the customer to repeat themselves.
+- Avoiding asking the customer to repeat themselves

-- Providing helpful material after service.
+- Providing helpful material after service

 5. Collect Customer Feedback

-Make customers part of your improvement process.
-Open up a dialogue between your brand and your customers.
+Start by opening a dialogue between your brand and your customers.
 Loyal customers will appreciate that you take the time to listen to their opinion and feedback.
 You can even take the time to call and write to your most loyal brand ambassadors.

 6. Provide Quality Training

 Delivering training doesn’t have to be in your standard classroom format anymore.
-Online call center customer service training with multimedia material can give a multi-dimensional approach to your training and help agents better absorb the information.
+Online contact center customer service training with multimedia material can give a multi-dimensional approach to your training and help agents better absorb the information.